BeamMW/beam-docs/source/rtd_pages/user_beam_node_guide.rst

 1. Using Internal Miner

-	Beam Node has built in GPU and CPU miners (see :ref:`user_mining_guide` for more details).
+	Beam Node has built in GPU and CPU miners.
 To start the node with internal miner, specify miner type using `miner_type` parameter.
 Built in GPU mining is only supported on Linux and Windows platforms.

 2. Using External Miner via Statum Server API